denisecase/44-517-bigdata-syllabus/README.md

 ## Progressive Web App

-This syllabus is a progressive web app and can be installed on mobile and other devices.
+This syllabus is a progressive web app, installable on mobile and other devices.

-Track your outcomes with local storage.
+Outcome completion is tracked using local storage.

 ## Semester Updates